Stara Zagora Transmitter

 The Stara Zagora Transmitter was a high power mediumwave broadcasting station near Stara Zagora in Bulgaria.

 It had at least 3 guyed masts.
 One of these masts was a Blaw-Knox Tower.
 It was one of the few Blaw-Knox towers in Europe, along with similar masts at Vakarel, Bulgaria, at Riga, Latvia, Lakihegy, Hungary and Lisnagarvey, Northern Ireland.

+The transmitter was established on February 10, 1936, broadcasting BNR's Radio Stara Zagora.
+The transmitter at the time had a power of 2 kW and an antenna height of 60 meters.

+In 1954, the station was upgraded with a Czechoslovak 20 kW Tesla SRV-20 transmitter.
+In 1975 a second antenna was erected along with the 500 kW "Stara Zagora-I" transmitter, for the purposes of broadcasting the "Horizont" program.
+During the communist regime in Bulgaria, the site had shortwave antennas for radio frequency jamming.